vikaschahar80/Assignment1/README.md

 - **Keyboard Shortcuts:** `Cmd/Ctrl + Enter` or `Cmd/Ctrl + Shift + Enter` to trigger AI continuation.
 - **Saved Sessions:** The right sidebar stores drafts locally.
 Click a card to load, or delete via the corner button.
 - **Clear Editor:** Use the “Clear” button when you need a fresh slate.
+- **Formating:** We can format our text like bold, underline, and size change, etc.

 ---